 How much money do I have to pay before the Tenancy begins?

-We ask that you pay the first month’s rent in advance (note that half of this will come from the reservation fee).
+We ask that you pay the first month’s rent in advance (note that one week of this will come from the reservation fee).
 We also ask for the deposit to be paid in full before the Tenancy begins.

 How much deposit will I have to pay?